afsc-assessments/ebswp_2023/doc/EBSpollock.md

 combined effect of increased catch levels and price increases of pollock products of fillet and surimi products.
 The average price of pollock products in 2019 increased 9\% for the at-sea sector to
-$1.38 and
-increased 5\% for the shore-based sector to $1.12.
-Surimi pricesincreased 8\% and fillet prices increased 11\% in 2019.
-Roe prices decreased 26\%, however, production increased 36\% to the highest level observed over the last decade.
+$1.38 and increased 5\% for the shore-based sector to $1.12.
+Surimi prices increased 8\% and fillet prices increased 11\% in 2019.
+Roe prices decreased 26\% while production increased 36\%---the highest level observed in the last decade.

 The portfolios of products shore-based and at-sea processors produce are similar.
 In both sectors the primary products processed from pollock are